Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` setWalletDescription ``` \
-  Set the description of the wallet associated with the key vault.
+  Set the description of the wallet.
 This will not persist across devices.
     * *Parameters*
         * ``` description ``` \
           An arbitrary String that can be used to describe the wallet